James4Ever0/agi_computer_control/README.md

 Now you can view the input/output statistics of the terminal environment, including the number of characters, words, lines, and the time spent on each operation (TO BE IMPLEMENTED).

+With terminal stats, one can build a more efficient event-driven terminal agent, for example, listen for event `TerminalIdle` just like `NetworkIdle` in Playwright, and interval-driven terminal agent can be more intelligent by adding statistics to the prompt, and conditional prompts based on different stats.

 ![Tmux stats](./propaganda/naive_tmux.gif)

 ## Usage